-Let $\theta(M,N,S)$ denote the right hand side of \eqref{thm3lower}, the lower bound for $\Theta(M,N,S)$ given in Theorem \ref{thm:theta}.
-Note that $\theta$ is only defined with $N/M\geq \pi S$.
-To numerically evaluate the accuracy of the theorem, we make two observations.
+Let $\theta(M,N,S)$ denote the right hand side of \eqref{thm3lower}.
+Note that $\theta$ is only defined for $N/M\geq \pi S$.
+We make two important observations before numerically evaluating the accuracy of Theorem \ref{thm:theta}.

-\begin{enumerate}[(a)] \item While we would like to compare $\theta$ directly with $\Theta$, this is not possible because we would need to enumerate through all possible $\Omega$, for numerous values of $M,N,S$.
+First, while we would like to compare $\theta$ directly with $\Theta$, this is not computationally feasible because we would need to enumerate through all possible $\Omega$, for numerous values of $M,N,S$.
 Instead, we compare $\theta$ with the quantity,